DeltaPhi0/HomeLab/README.md

 ## 💾 Backup & recovery
 1. Before backing up, be sure to shrink partition to minimum possible using either gparted, parted or fdisk
-   - e.g. If you have 12.5GB storage, be sure to round it up to the next whole number, in this case, 13GB
+   - e.g. If you have 12.5GB storage, be sure to round it up to the next whole number (in this case, 13GB)
 2. Use **Clonezilla** for system backups, very intuitive and user friendly
-3. Update fstab after restoration if needed (for me it was my case)
+3. Update fstab after restoration if needed (personally, that has always been my case)
-4. Store backups on external drive
+4. Store backups on external drive.
+ALWAYS remember about the [3-2-1](https://www.veeam.com/blog/321-backup-rule.html) rule. <br>
 [For visual learners!](https://www.youtube.com/watch?v=yQ9NpWZ74BU&t=349s)

-## 💡 ALWAYS remember
+## 💡 Remember
 - `man [command]` is your best friend
 - Use `grep` for quick searches:
   ```bash